-To help you optimize the use of your Synthetic Agent license(s), keep the following in mind:
+To help you optimize the use of your Synthetic Agent license, keep the following in mind:

-- Scheduled jobs are measured in terms of the time it takes to actually run the test in our systems.
-Because it is not possible to know in advance how long a given test may take, you can set a timeout value when you create the job, to place an upper limit on the time to be used for a test.
-If the test times out, you receive partial results.
+Synthetic jobs are measured in terms of the time it takes to actually run the test in our systems.
+Because it is not possible to know in advance how long a given test may take, you can set a timeout value when you create the job.
+If the job times out, you receive partial results.

-- Once you have used up your monthly allotment, all your scheduled jobs are paused until the following month.
+Once you have used up your monthly allotment, all synthetic jobs are paused until the following month.

-- If there is a problem accessing a site (receiving, for example, a 5xx error), the system automatically re-runs the test.
+If there is a problem accessing a site, such as receiving a 5xx error, the system automatically runs the job again.
 You are charged for these retests.

 As your jobs run, your usage is tracked and the STBs you have already consumed and the STBs you are projected to consume in the current usage period are calculated.
 To see the current status of your account, check the Percent Quota Used line at the top of the Jobs window.